Gorontalo: Politics

-Administrative divisions
+Government and administrative divisions

 The province is divided into five regencies (kabupaten) and only one city (kota).
-When the province was established in 2000, there were only two regencies and the city in the province.
-Splitting of regencies occurred in 2003 (when Pohuwato Regency was created from the western part of Boalemo Regency (itself only created in 1999 from the western part of Gorontalo Regency), and Bone Bolango Regency was created from the eastern part of Gorontalo Regency) and in 2007 (when North Gorontalo Regency was created from the northern part of Gorontalo Regency).
-In 2021, Gorontalo Province consisted of 77 districts (kecamatan) comprising 734 villages (rural desa and urban kelurahan).
-As of 2021, the list of regencies and cities in Gorontalo province is given in the table below with their areas and their populations at the 2010 and 2020 censuses, together with the official estimates as at mid 2022.
+When the province was established in 2000, there were only two regencies (Gorontalo Regency and Boalemo Regency) and the city in the province.
+Splitting of regencies occurred on 25 February 2003 (when Pohuwato Regency was created from the western part of Boalemo Regency (itself only created on 4 October 1999 from the western part of Gorontalo Regency), and Bone Bolango Regency was created from the eastern part of Gorontalo Regency) and on 2 January 2007 (when North Gorontalo Regency was created from the northern part of Gorontalo Regency).
+In 2023, Gorontalo Province consisted of 77 districts (kecamatan) comprising 734 villages (rural desa and urban kelurahan).
+As of 2024, the list of regencies and cities in Gorontalo province is given in the table below with their areas and their populations at the 2010 and 2020 censuses, together with the official estimates as at mid 2023.

-Note: * A city and also the provincial capital.
+The province now forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+The Gorontalo Electoral District consists of all of the 5 regencies in the province, together with the city of Gorontalo, and elects 3 members to the People's Representative Council.